githubEdit

 If you have the Node.js npx executable installed in your environment, add the following JSON snippet to the file:

-Install with pre-installed Snyk CLI
+Install with the Snyk CLI

 If you have the Snyk CLI installed and accessible on your system path, include the following JSON snippet in the file.
 You might need to specify the full path to the Snyk executable CLI: